The Christian’s Growth in the Lord

 by Richard Thetford

 Once an individual puts on Christ in baptism, they should be determined to please God in all aspects of their life.
 But before one can begin to grow, one must first possess an attitude that says; "I want to grow as a Christian in order to be pleasing to God."
-We are going to be discussing several areas in which a Christian is to grow in the Lord, but before one can grow, one must have a good attitude, wanting to do God's will in all things.
+We are going to be discussing several areas in which a Christian is to grow in the Lord, but before one can grow, one must have a good attitude and want to do God's will in all things.
 We all must understand that it is not so much what a person knows or is able to do or possess, but rather the question is what kind of person am I. Perhaps all of us have witnessed only too often an ugly spirit or attitude that has brought great harm.
 A bad attitude can spoil almost any situation.
 On the other hand, a good attitude can enhance, or make right almost any adverse condition that may exist.
 Therefore, in order for a Christian to grow in the Lord, one must first have a good attitude, wanting to be a faithful child of God in ALL things.

 In What Are We to Grow?

 The apostle Peter writes that Christians are to "grow in the grace and knowledge of our Lord and Savior Jesus Christ..."
 (II Peter 3:18).
 Many Christians are not grounded in Christ mainly because they simply have not gained knowledge of our Lord.
 There is only one way in which we can gain knowledge and that is through study (Romans 10:17; II Timothy 2:15).
-If Christians would devote time to study and meditation of God's Word, then they will be able to grow so as to be pleasing to God.
+If Christians would devote time to study and meditate on God's Word, then they will be able to grow so as to be pleasing to God.
 We are also instructed in II Thessalonians 1:3 and II Corinthians 10:15 to grow in faith.
 The more faith that we have the stronger our love and devotion to God is.
 A Christian must strive to grow in knowledge and faith.

 How Can We Grow?

 Before we can grow in order to be pleasing to God, we must first put away worldliness.
 We must truly be transformed from our old ways to a life of service and devotion to Christ (Romans 12:1-2).
-Wickedness, guile, hypocrisies, envies, evil speakings, etc. must be done away with (I Peter 2:1).
+Wickedness, guile, hypocrisies, envy, evil speakings, etc. must be done away with (I Peter 2:1).
 We cannot begin to grow while holding on to worldly appetites!
 We can only grow when we are determined (right attitude) to learn of God.
 We must "desire the pure milk of the word, that you may grow thereby" (I Peter 2:2).
 The Christian that desires to please God wants to know everything they possibly can about what God expects of them (I Corinthians 3:2; Hebrews 5:13-14).
 It is through the knowledge of His Word that we also learn to speak the truth concerning His Word.
 The apostle Paul writes; "but, speaking the truth in love, may grow up in all things into Him who is the head -- Christ" (Ephesians 4:15-16).
 The more we know then the more confidence we gain in teaching others the truth of His Word.

 Unto What Shall We Grow?

 Every Christian should desire to grow in the Lord in order to obtain salvation.
 Although we will never be perfect, we can certainly strive to be perfect (Matthew 5:48).
 Eternal salvation will only be realized by those individuals that are devoted to serving and obeying God.
-The Christian knows that their body is a holy temple.
+Christians know that their body is a holy temple.
 Paul writes "in whom the whole building, being joined together, grows into a holy temple in the Lord, in whom you also are being built together for a dwelling place of God in the Spirit" (Ephesians 3:21-22).
-Therefore Christians know that they will treat their body in a way which is pleasing to God.
-The body (the temple), grows into subjection to God's will as the Christian with a good attitude understands that their body is the temple and that the body and the spirit is God's.
+Therefore Christians know that they will treat their body in a way that is pleasing to God.
+The body (the temple), grows into subjection to God's will as the Christian with a good attitude understands that their body is the temple and that the body and the spirit are God's.
 "Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's" (I Corinthians 6:19-20).
 In order to glorify God in our body we must grow to understand that we cannot do anything to our body that would be displeasing to God (Matthew 5:16).

 Why Should We Grow?